+Is eating healthy on a budget possible?
 Sometimes we hear “health food” and immediately see $$$, but is that accurate?
-We should be fueling our bodies with healthful real food as opposed to filling them up with fake food-like substances that contain little to no nutritional value in effort to save as much money on our food as possible.
+Shouldn’t we be fueling our bodies with healthful real food as opposed to filling them up with fake food-like substances in effort to save as much money as possible.
 The older I get, the more frugal I’ve become, but when it comes to what I put in my body, I’m everything but cheap.
-Don’t get me wrong, I’m frugal if it’s healthful.
 I have one body, and it’s going to cost me less to fuel it the right way as oppose to fighting illness because I didn’t.
 And let’s be honest, how much do we (as Americans) spend on junk food?!
 Regardless of how cheap it is, those pennies add up, and so do the possible side effects of all the harmful additives, preservatives, and dyes.
 If we cut out the crap, we have more money for the real stuff our bodies need.
 If you’ve already committed to a healthy lifestyle or are ready to start your journey, here are a few tips that may help if you’re on a budget.

 The best way to create a weekly meal planner is to commit and just do it.
 It doesn’t have to be elaborate or fancy, and it will save you money, time, and stress.
 And most importantly, it will support your change to a healthy lifestyle.